project-codeflare/rayvens/README.md

 stream << 'hello' << 'world'
 ```

-This program initialize Ray and Rayvens and creates a `rayvens.Stream` instance.
+This program initialize Ray and Rayvens and creates a `Stream` instance.
+Streams
-Streams and events are the core facilities offered by Rayvens.
-Streams bridge
+and events are the core facilities offered by Rayvens.
+Streams bridge event
-event publishers and subscribers.
+publishers and subscribers.

 In this example, a subscriber is added to the stream using syntax `stream >>
 subscriber`.
 The `>>` operator is a shorthand for the `send_to` method: